 Like Justice rules our world, the Last Judgement rules our lives.
 You can escape to world's Justice, but you cannot escape to God's Justice.
-The Last Judgement has meen portrayed on many artworks in the Middle Ages and Renaissance.
-Herunder a detail of the interpretation by Hans Memling, a Germain painter, realised around 1470.
+The Last Judgement was portrayed on many artworks in the Middle Ages and Renaissance.
+Hereunder a detail of the interpretation by Hans Memling, a German painter, who realized this painting around 1470.

 Conclusion of the deck with 14 Trionfi